-We take children from age 3 up, provided they are sitting alonside an adult.
+We take children from age 3 up, provided they are sitting alongside an adult.

 The inflatable part of the vessel has seven separate air compartments making it virtually unsinkable.

-We provide lifejackets and, when necessary, waterproofs.
+We provide lifejackets and, when necessary, waterproof coats.
 Even on a summer’s day it’s often chilly on the sea and we recommend you wear something warm.

 Ladies – For your own safety please do not wear high heels, which may also damage the deck.